napatech/dpdk/ntacc_readme.md

                  1: Use software statistics
   -i ip_addr:    Source IP address to use in filter
   -d ip_addr:    Destination IP address to use in filter
-  -e:            Fail if non batching segments are received
+  -e:            Fail if non batch mbuf is received

   lcores used are equal to no_ports * queues_per_port + 1
 ```
-> Note: Using the option -e causing the batching example to fail if a non batch mbuf is received.
+> Note: Using the option -e causing the cmbatch example to fail if a non batch mbuf is received.

-Output of the batching example:
+Output of the cmbatch example:
 ```
-./build/app/batching -c 1f -- -q 4 -p 1 -t 0 -e
+./build/app/cmbatch -c 1f -- -q 4 -p 1 -t 0 -e
 EAL: Detected 32 lcore(s)
 EAL: Probing VFIO support...
 EAL: PCI device 0000:02:00.0 on NUMA socket 0